Top Tips for National Home Improvement Month

 The list recommended by Clement includes:

 Item #1 – Check the roof.
-Using either a ladder or binoculars from across the street, look for problem areas, such as missing or broken shingles, along with roofing tiles that may be “flapping” in the wind.
+Using either a ladder or binoculars from across the street, look for problem areas.
+This could be missing or broken shingles, along with roofing tiles that may be “flapping” in the wind.
 These are all indications that a new roof may be in your future.
-If that’s the case, research the newer products on the market, such as polymer shake and slate roofing tiles.
-These impact-resistant tiles are man-made in a wide variety of colors.
+If that’s the case, research polymer shake and slate roofing tiles.
+These impact-resistant tiles are man-made.
+In addition, they come in a wide variety of colors.
 Some roofing tiles, like those from DaVinci Roofscapes® that Clement chose for his home, are fire- and hail-resistant.
 They also have a 50-year limited warranty.

 Item #2 – Clean and assess the home’s siding.
 Pressure-washing works well for many homes to remove dirt and algae that can grow on siding, but remember never to pressure-wash windows or their screens.
 The extreme high pressure could crack or destroy the caulking around the units.
 While cleaning the siding, make sure to check for changes in the exterior from the previous year and be alert to buckling, warping or insect damage that may need to be fixed.